NVE/FlomKart/README.md

 Flood frequency analysis for the FlomKart project.
 The output data of the repo is fed into the FlomKart_ShinyApp visualization tool.
 This is still work in progress!

+# Data
+Flood records and station metadata (catchment descriptors) can be found in the '/data' folder.

 # Methodology
 Only station with more than 30 years of data are used.
 We calculate fitted parameters for 5 distirbutions: